-Geri McClymont is passionate about education.
-She holds an MEd and has taught English language learners for over ten years.
+Geri McClymont holds an MEd and has taught English language learners for over a decade.

 An effective and fun way to teach English to English language learners is through popular songs!
 Students are usually highly motivated to learn the lyrics of music they recognize and like.
-Songs are easy and effective ways to teach your students English vocabulary, idioms, and figurative language.
+Songs are easy and effective ways to teach your students English vocabulary, grammar, idioms, and figurative language.
 They can also be used to help teach prefixes, suffixes, contractions, and parts of speech such as verbs and adjectives.
 You can even use them to teach English slang, jargon or phrases that otherwise might go right over their head!

 Choose Songs Your Students Like

 Sometimes I notice my middle school students humming or tapping along to popular songs that are played after our school’s morning announcements, but they often don’t have a clue as to what the words in the song are or mean.
 They just enjoy the beat and tune.
 I seize this opportunity to teach them English through the lyrics!

 After they learn the lyrics, their appreciation for these songs reaches a whole new level.
 They can now not just listen to the songs, but also understand what they're hearing, and sing along.
 The words now have meaning.
 This pumps their confidence and motivates them to keep learning English!

 - popular songs, especially ones you've noticed your students like

 - the singer sings at a slower pace (not too fast)